 Bipolar I Disorder

-A psychologist or psychiatrist will diagnose an individual with Bipolar I Disorder when they:
+A psychologist or psychiatrist will diagnose an individual with Bipolar I

 - Have a manic episode lasting at least or longer than seven (7) days